 - Pursue relevant internship opportunities or part-time employment.

 - Examine the courses required to declare a specific major.

 - Evaluate the requirements to complete any minors that interest you.

 - Consider the course recommendations and requirements for pre-professional programs in health care or law.

 - Take advantage of the opportunity to learn and participate in GS 101, which is designed specifically for you to explore your interests, skills, and values.

-- Enroll in EPSY 220, an elective credit course that emphasizes career and life planning in an interactive format.
+- Enroll in EPSY 220, a course that emphasizes career and life planning in an interactive format.